jameslovallo/ardi/README.md

 `this.DOM` will always reference the component's render target, whether that is the Shadow Root or the component's `innerHTML`.

-### parts
+### refs

-`this.parts` is used to conveniently reference elements in the component's markup and assign event listeners or handle effects.
-As mentioned previously, `this.parts` is an object containing every element that has a part attribute.
-Each element is referenced by that attribute's value, i.e. `this.parts.image`, and has a special `on()` function that can be used to assign event listeners to that element.
-See the `template()` section above for examples.
+`this.refs` is used to conveniently reference elements in the component's markup and assign event listeners or handle effects.
+As mentioned previously, `this.refs` is an object containing every element that has a refs attribute.
+Each element is referenced by that attribute's value, i.e. `this.refs.forecast`, and has a special `on()` function that can be used to assign event listeners to that element.

 ### render()